• English

 As on any marketplace where products come from numerous, mostly unchecked sources with little information provided ahead of the purchase, the chances of counterfeit products appearing on shpock are quite high.
 Since the actual transaction of buying takes place offline, it’s even harder to track down fraudulent sellers.

-In fact, shoppers don’t have an actual “buy” button but have to reach out to sellers and negotiate prices, payment and pick up.
+In fact, shoppers don’t have an actual “buy” button but have to reach out to sellers and negotiate prices, payment, and pick up.
 Communication with sellers is sometimes slow and burdensome, but brand protection experts have to tough it out: many of our test purchases resulted in us finding stolen or fake items.
-Luckily, we have excellent cooperation with the marketplace and they’re swift when it comes to enforcement.
+Luckily, we have excellent cooperation with the marketplace, and they’re swift when it comes to enforcement.

-Fun fact: the main competitor of this marketplace is the hilariously named willhaben.at, which roughly translates to “I want to have it.”
+Fun fact: The main competitor of this marketplace is the hilariously named willhaben.at, which roughly translates to “I want to have it.”

 Serbia